Knights of the Zodiac (film)

-Knights of the Zodiac (聖闘士星矢 The Beginning, Seinto Seiya Za Biginingu) is a 2023 fantasy action film directed by Tomek Bagiński from a screenplay by Josh Campbell, Matt Stuecken, and Kiel Murray, based on the manga Saint Seiya by Masami Kurumada.
+Knights of the Zodiac, known in Japan as Saint Seiya: The Beginning (聖闘士星矢 The Beginning, Seinto Seiya Za Biginingu), is a 2023 fantasy action film directed by Tomek Bagiński from a screenplay by Josh Campbell, Matt Stuecken, and Kiel Murray, based on the manga Saint Seiya by Masami Kurumada.
 The film stars Mackenyu, Famke Janssen, Madison Iseman, Diego Tinoco, Mark Dacascos, Nick Stahl, and Sean Bean.

 Knights of the Zodiac was released in Japan on April 28, 2023, and in the United States on May 12.
 The film has received mostly negative reviews from critics and grossed $7 million, becoming a box-office bomb.

 Plot

 Seiya is a street orphan searching for his sister Patricia, who has been kidnapped.
 During a fight with Cassios in a fighting ring, Seiya unleashes a strange blue light.
 After the fight, he meets with Docrates and Alman Kido.
 Kido warns Seiya that his ex-wife Vander Guraad is looking for him.

 Guraad's warriors capture Docrates and pursue Seiya and Kido, who meet up with Mylock, Kido's assistant.
 Following a brief chase, Seiya, Mylock and Kido escape from the warriors.
 Seiya demands to know what is happening, but is knocked out by Mylock.
 Seiya recalls his sister's kidnapping while unconscious, and is later taken to Kido's hideout.

 Kido informs Seiya that his adopted daughter Sienna Kido is the reincarnation of the goddess Athena, and Seiya is destined to become the Pegasus Knight, a warrior for Athena.
 Patricia knew about Seiya's destiny and gave herself up to protect him.
 Kido tells Seiya that he should train under Marin the Eagle Knight, so that he can use his Cosmo to protect himself and Sienna, and to find Patricia.

 While having breakfast with Seiya, Sienna briefly loses control of her Cosmo, but Kido is able to calm her down.
 Meanwhile, Cassios beats up several of Guraad's powerful prototype soldiers, and accepts an offer from Guraad to become one as well in exchange for exacting revenge on Seiya.

 Seiya and Sienna get to know each other, and she convinces him to go to Marin for training.
 Seiya goes with Mylock to the mountain where Marin resides, and climbs up the mountain alone to meet with her.
 Seiya's training initially goes poorly, as he is unable to channel his Cosmo properly, but he keeps training with Marin's help.
 That night, Sienna experiences a vision of herself as Athena destroying Seiya's armor and causing widespread destruction, which causes her to emit another Cosmo burst.